sasquatch678/A-Painted-World/README.md

 If you need a boost in FPS, you can choose to enable the Performance LODs.

 ## Known Issues
 1. The game can stutter or fps can drop quite heavily in certain areas.
 Oblivion is an old game on a 32bit engine, I have done and am still doing what I can to alleviate this as much as possible.
 Elsewyr cities in particular tank fps.
-2. When starting a new game the camera is a bit janky, just unsheathe and resheathe your fists and it should fix it
+Torches and light spells can cause fps to dip very heavily ias well.
+This is unfortunately just an engine limitation which gets exasperated by some of the mods adding more objects and detail to the landscape.
+There is no real solution except to avoid using lights in these areas at night.

 ## Updating the modlist